Takashiidobe/notes/src/books/designing-data-intensive-applications/transactions.md

 ### Snapshot Isolation and Repeatable Read

-This doesn\'t prevent us from getting into concurrency bugs: Imagine a person trying to transfer money from one account to another:
+This doesn't prevent us from getting into concurrency bugs: Imagine a person trying to transfer money from one account to another:

-Assume Alice has two accounts with \$500, and wants to transfer \$100 from account 1 to account 2.
+Assume Alice has two accounts with $500, and wants to transfer $100 from account 1 to account 2.

 If Alice queries her first account before the transaction completed and queries her second account after the transaction, it will look as though
-\$100 disappeared.
+$100 disappeared.

 ```sql
 select balance